The Perfect Church

 17. From the verse above, was there anything that the disciples did not yet understand?

 It is a theological tragedy that so many in the church today are under the impression that they, and others in the body of Christ, need to become holier than they are at the present.
 This results in an insistence on perfecting what in the spiritual realm is already perfect resulting in extreme forms of moralism and programs which do no more than bind believers to tasks of ascetic behavior in the name of man-made religion.
 They attempt to make themselves perfect before God when those efforts have no such effect as all has been perfected when Christ came to live within us when we became believers!
 It is the perfect one that lives within us that makes us perfect in the Fathers sight.
 God is the only one who is truly perfect!

 In comparison to what we might see with our physical eyes, or hear with our ears, each part of the believer church is perfected at the instant that each person believes in the Lord Jesus Christ!
 This perfection does not ensure that all applications of knowledge by the church will be without error.
-Nor will it guaranty that our judgments and understandings in all matters will be without errors because each person never loses their free will and does not have their mind completely renewed in its thinking.
+Nor will it guaranty that our judgments and understandings in all matters will be without errors because each person does not have their mind completely renewed in its thinking.

 18. Ephesians 3:4, 5

 The passage above illustrates to us that the types and shadows of the Old Covenant offered only an imperfect understanding and portrayal of what God was actually teaching His people.
 The completion or fulfillment of that knowledge to the church is brought about by Christ and being in Him which all New Covenant believers are part of!

 From the verse above we see where this knowledge of Christ included the knowledge of how Christ would be the mediator of the New Covenant for all of mankind, both Jew and Gentile, through His one body.

 If you are a believing Christian you are already a member of the one and only perfect church!
 That perfection is only because we have the perfect one, God Himself, living within us!